TejasJay/multimodal_airline_assistant_agent/readme.md

 ### **Explanation of the Code**

 This code implements an AI-based airline assistant for a fictional airline called "TopAirline" using Python.
-It integrates the OpenAI API for chat interactions, image generation, and text-to-speech capabilities, and provides a Gradio UI for user interaction
+It integrates the OpenAI API for chat interactions, image generation, and text-to-speech capabilities, and provides a Gradio UI for user interaction.

 * * *